Auxilo Finserve Private Limited (Auxilo) is a private limited company which

 BOARD OF DIRECTORS – GOVERNANCE STRUCTURE

 Composition: The Board shall consist of an appropriate mix of executive and non-executive directors.
-The Composition of the Board shall be governed by the Articles of Association of the Company read with the applicable provisions of Companies Act, 2013 (the Act) and the rules framed thereunder.
+The composition of the Board shall be governed by the Articles of Association of the Company read with the applicable provisions of Companies Act, 2013 (the Act) and the rules framed thereunder, SEBI as well as RBI Directions.

 -